muhammetkiran/solutions_repo/docs/1 Physics/1 Mechanics/Problem_2.md

 ### **Phase Space and Poincaré Sections**

-Analyzing the system's behavior often involves examining its phase space—a plot of angular velocity ($ \frac{d\theta}{dt} $) versus angular displacement ($ \theta $).
+Analyzing the system's behavior often involves examining its phase space—a plot of angular velocity ($\frac{d\theta}{dt}$) versus angular displacement ($\theta$).
 In chaotic regimes, the phase space reveals strange attractors, indicating complex, non-repeating trajectories.

 **Poincaré sections** are a valuable tool for visualizing the system's dynamics.
 By plotting the pendulum's state at regular intervals synchronized with the driving period, we obtain a discrete map that can reveal fixed points, periodic orbits, and chaotic scatterings, providing insight into the underlying structure of the motion.